lkemmerer/the-inclusive-team-tests/README.md

 ### The Ada Test

 1. Does the ratio of women to non-women match your local census polls?
-2. Do women's tenures match that of non-women?
+2. Do women's tenures match those of non-women?
-3. Do women's salaries match that of non-women?
+3. Do women's salaries match those of non-women?
 4. Do women write code?
 5. Do women make business decisions without approval?
 6. Does your company's marketing portray women similarly to non-women?